 Additional Auto insurance coverages for Indiana Drivers to consider are listed below.

 - Roadside Assistance: Covers common roadside emergencies like dead batteries, flat tires, lockouts, fuel delivery, and towing.
-Coverage levels vary, so you can choose what’s right for you and your budget.

 Penalties for Driving without Insurance in Indiana